Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Restore Permissions Inheritance for SharePoint Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Remove unique permissions and restore permission inheritance on current SharePoint site with the help of Microsoft Flow.
+Remove unique permissions and restore permission inheritance on current SharePoint site with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters